WebexCC-SA/partner-summit/_pages/Advanced.md

 In this lab we will use Web based version of the Postman API client tool to define API requests and test them.

-**Note**: This lab is built for Postman in browser mode but you can use preinstalled version of Postman.
+**Note**: This lab is built for Postman browser mode but you can use pre-installed version of Postman.

 ### PREREQUISITES:
 You should have your own Postman account in order to use the software or online version of Postman.
+Please follow Task 1.
+Postman Account Creation.
+If you already have account feel free to skip this task and proceed with Task 2.

-### Task 1: Postman Account Creation (Optional in case you don't have your own account)
+### Task 1.
+Postman Account Creation (Optional in case you don't have your own account)

 **Step1.** Access https://www.postman.com/ and click on **Sign Up for Free**
 ![Postman1](/assets/images/API/Postman1.jpg)